Covariance Example in Excel

 Select two or more columns of data:

-2. Click on QI Macros menu, Statistical Tools then Covariance:
+2. Click on QI Macros menu, Statistical Tools, Regression and Other Statistics, then Covariance:

 3. Evaluate the Covariance Results: